PantherXOS/wiki.pantherx.org/Installation-DigitalOcean.md

 outdated: true
 ---

 In this tutorial we want to provide a step-by-step guide to transform an existing DigitalOcean droplet to a Guix System instance.

+Refer to [px-install](https://github.com/PantherXOS/px-install) for scripts:
+- pantherx-on-digitalocean.sh
+- pantherx-on-hetzner-cloud.sh

 ## Prerequisites